reinhart1010/nix/docs/en/common/accelerate.md

 ---
 # Accelerate

-Accelerate is a library that enables the same PyTorch code to be run across any distributed configuration.
+A library that enables the same PyTorch code to be run across any distributed configuration.
 More information: <https://huggingface.co/docs/accelerate/index>.

 - Print environment information: